docs/nav.toml

 The main purpose of this ZAP is to sketch out the authoring experience for navigation in Zensical.
 Of course, an improved authoring experience will also have an impact on the user experience, as increased degrees of freedom will enable authors to make better choices in their designs of the navigation.

-We focus on designs that can be implemented with the existing templating system and with modest changes to the existing partials.
+We focus on designs that can be implemented with the existing templating system and with modest changes to the underlying codebase.
 This will serve as a base implementation, and we will expand the capabilities once we move to the component system.
 We also provide a migration path for navigation definitions in the MkDocs format.

 Access to full proposals requires a Zensical Spark membership